polar-app/polar-app/polar-hooks/docs/sharing/PROTOCOL_WALK_THROUGH.md

       up a dialog box that prompts them for email addresses that they can add.

-    - The user then calls a cloud function called groupCreate (though this might need to be groupCreate or groupCreatOrUpdate or groupSetup)
+    - The user then calls a cloud function called groupCreate (though this might need to be groupCreate or groupCreateOrUpdate or groupSetup)

         - this provisions the group: